 However winter opening can vary a lot from site to site, as my survey has revealed:

-• Open almost every day (except around Christmas) – Alexander Keiller Museum at Avebury (jointly owned with the National Trust), Clifford’s Tower in York, Farnham Castle, Osborne House (Wed to Sun), Rochester Castle, Stonehenge and sites along Hadrian’s Wall.
+• Open almost every day (except around Christmas) – Clifford’s Tower in York (Wed to Sun), Osborne House (Wed to Sun), Stonehenge and sites along Hadrian’s Wall.
 Plus a lot of unfenced or minor sites, including: Eynsford Castle, Offa’s Dyke and Titchfield Abbey.

-• Open at weekends – Many major sites, including: Belsay Hall, Dover Castle, Eltham Palace (Sundays only), Framlingham Castle, Kenilworth Castle and Rievaulx Abbey, Scarborough Castle, Tintagel Castle (Fri to Sun, advanced booking recommended) and Witley Court.
+• Open at weekends – Many major sites, including: Audley End, Belsay Hall, Dover Castle, Eltham Palace (Sundays only), Framlingham Castle, Kenilworth Castle and Rievaulx Abbey, Scarborough Castle, Tintagel Castle (plus some other dates) and Witley Court.

-• Closed completely – Some sites, including: Grimes Graves, Pickering Castle and Portland Castle.
+• Closed completely – Some sites, including: Grimes Graves, Hardwick Old Hall, Pickering Castle and Portland Castle.

 If you live in or are visiting Scotland then you are much better served.
 Many sites managed by Historic Scotland, the sister organisation of English Heritage, stay open every day throughout the year, except at Christmas.
 The same applies for many Welsh properties managed by CADW, also a sister organisation of English Heritage.

 Maybe they are tougher in those parts or maybe they appreciate better the potential offered by us oldie visitors!

 Bear in mind that once you are an English Heritage member, you get half price admission to Historic Scotland and CADW properties during your first year of membership and free entry in subsequent years.